 The written examination should be completed no later than the end of the student's third semester in Phase II.
 All coursework (30 hours) and the proposal should be completed by the end of the student's sixth semester (Year 3) in Phase II of the program.
-Once the student has advanced to candidacy, the student and his/her advisory committee sets a schedule that delineates time needed to accomplish specific steps for completing the dissertation.
-The timeline will be based on the amount of data collection and associated permits needed, the nature and timing of external funding, data analysis, and writing the dissertation.
-The student will file the timeline with the Graduate Academic Success Specialist and approved by the Graduate Committee.
-In general, it is expected that this timeline should include no more than two years, unless circumstances dictate otherwise.
-That is, if a dissertation requires a year or more in the field, the timeline would be adjusted accordingly.
-Annual evaluations regarding satisfactory progress will be based on this timeline.
-Circumstances beyond control of the student will also be taken into consideration.
-Students in good standing and having met deadlines through Phase II AND in their personal timelines are eligible for dissertation writing fellowships when the data collection is accomplished.
+Once the student has advanced to candidacy, it is expected that they will require two more years to complete their data collection, dissertation writing, and dissertation defense., unless circumstances dictate otherwise.
+The timeline will be adjusted if a dissertation requires a year or more in the field, or other circumstances, beyond the control of the student, make the expected timeline impossible.
+Annual progress evaluations will be based on this timeline.
+Students in good standing are eligible for Completion fellowships once data collection has been completed.